-Application performance monitoring software provider Dynatrace (NYSE:DT) announced better-than-expected results in the Q3 FY2023 quarter, with revenue up 23.5% year on year to $297.4 million.
-On top of that, guidance for next quarter's revenue was surprisingly good, being $305.5 million at the midpoint, 4.65% above what analysts were expecting.
-Dynatrace made a GAAP profit of $15 million, improving on its profit of $14.5 million, in the same quarter last year.
+Application performance monitoring software provider Dynatrace (NYSE:DT) reported Q4 FY2023 results topping analyst expectations, with revenue up 24.5% year on year to $314.5 million.
+Guidance for next quarter's revenue was $326.5 million at the midpoint, 2.43% above the average of analyst estimates.
+Dynatrace made a GAAP profit of $80.3 million, improving on its profit of $929 thousand, in the same quarter last year.

 - Revenue: $365.1 million vs analyst estimates of $357.7 million (2.1% beat)